-A: Expected feeder cattle prices for months in an insurance period are determined using three-day average settlement prices on CME feeder cattle futures contracts and a basis adjustment that varies by month, state, and type of operation.
-For feeder cattle months with unexpired futures contracts, the expected feeder cattle price is the simple average of the CME feeder cattle futures contract for that month over the last three trading days in the month of the sales closing date expressed in dollars per hundredweight plus the state-specific and operationspecific feeder cattle basis for that month.
-For example, for a sales closing date of February 28, the expected feeder cattle price for May in Texas for a yearling finishing operation equals the simple average of the daily settlement prices on the CME May feeder cattle futures contract over the last three trading days in February plus the May Texas feeder cattle basis for a yearling.
-For feeder cattle months with expired futures contracts, the expected feeder cattle price is the simple average of daily settlement prices for the CME feeder cattle futures contract for that month expressed in dollars per hundredweight in the last three trading days prior to contract expiration plus the state-specific and operationspecific feeder cattle basis for that month.
-For example, for a sales closing date of April 30, the expected feeder cattle price for March in Missouri for a calf finishing operation is the simple average of the daily settlement prices on the CME March feeder cattle futures contract over the last three trading days prior to contract expiration plus the March Missouri feeder cattle basis for a calf.
-For feeder cattle months without a futures contract, the futures prices used to calculate the expected feeder cattle price are the weighted average of the futures prices used in calculating the expected feeder cattle prices for the two surrounding months that have futures contract plus the state-specific and operation-specific feeder cattle basis for the month.
+A: Expected feeder cattle prices for months in an insurance period are determined using three-day average settlement prices on CME Group feeder cattle futures contracts.
+For feeder cattle months with unexpired futures contracts, the expected feeder cattle price is the simple average of the CME Group feeder cattle futures contract for that month over the last three trading days prior to and including the last Friday that is a business day in the month of sales closing expressed in dollars per hundredweight.
+For example, for a sales closing month of February, the expected feeder cattle price for May for a yearling finishing operation equals the simple average of the daily settlement prices on the CME Group May feeder cattle futures contract over the last three trading days prior to and including the last Friday that is a business day in February.
+For feeder cattle months with expired futures contracts, the expected feeder cattle price is the simple average of daily settlement prices for the CME Group feeder cattle futures contract for that month expressed in dollars per hundredweight in the last three trading days prior to contract expiration.
+For example, for sales closing in April, the expected feeder cattle price for March is the simple average of the daily settlement prices on the CME Group March feeder cattle futures contract over the last three trading days prior to contract expiration.
+For feeder cattle months without a futures contract, the futures prices used to calculate the expected feeder cattle price are the weighted average of the futures prices used in calculating the expected feeder cattle prices for the two surrounding months that have futures contracts.
 The weights are based on the time difference between the feeder cattle month and the contract months.
-For example, for the April 30 sales closing date, the expected feeder cattle price for July in South Dakota for a calf finishing operation equals one-third times the simple average of the daily settlement prices on the CME August feeder cattle futures contract over the last three trading days in April plus two-thirds times the simple average of the daily settlement prices on the CME May feeder cattle futures contract over the last three trading days in April plus the July South Dakota feeder cattle basis for a calf operation.
-See the LGM for Cattle commodity exchange endorsement for additional detail on exchange prices.
+For example, for the April sales closing month, the expected feeder cattle price for July equals two-thirds times the simple average of the daily settlement prices on the CME Group August feeder cattle futures contract over the last three trading days prior to and including the last Friday that is a business day in April plus one-third times the simple average of the daily settlement prices on the CME Group May feeder cattle futures contract over the last three trading days prior to and including the last Friday that is a business day in April.
+See the LGM for Cattle Commodity Exchange Endorsement for additional detail on exchange prices.
 Prices will be released by RMA after the markets close on the last day of the price discovery period.